 The general format of the intensive is to discuss the requirements of each performance and have demonstrations the day before the performances.
 Barristers then reconsider and refine for their own performances.

-Performances take place in court rooms in groups of six of similar experience.
+Performances take place in court rooms in groups of approximately six each of similar experience.
 At least three coaches are assigned to each group, on rotation.
 Performances are discussed and recorded.
 They are then reviewed individually with another coach, one on one, so that particular aspects of the performance, or suggestions for change, can be further discussed and developed.

 Coaches are available during breaks as well as before and after sessions for consultation.